nickjlupu/surfs_up/README.md

   * However, most of the December temperatures are above 69°F (1st quartile).
 * The standard deviation is not much different for June & December.
   * This demonstrates that the temperature variance is similar for both months.
+  * Considering 95% of the data in a normal distribution (assumed here) is within ±2σ:
+    * June: 68.3-81.5°F
+    * December: 63.6-78.4°F

 ### Precipitation Analysis

-The descriptive statistics for Temperture data are shown in table format.<br>
+The descriptive statistics for Precipitation data are shown in table format.<br>

 ![](analysis/PrecipStats.PNG)